MatthewQuenneville/tinymcmc/README.md

 # TinyMCMC: Simple MCMC sampling in JAX

-TinyMCMC provides a set of functions for MCMC sampling from log-likelihood landscapes, where the normalizing constant doesn't need to be known explicitly.
+TinyMCMC provides a set of functions for Markov chain Monte Carlo (MCMC) sampling from log-likelihood landscapes, where the normalizing constant doesn't need to be known explicitly.
 This library is based on [JAX](https://github.com/google/jax), and is intended to be minimal and extensible for easy experimentation.

 ## Quickstart